 It made me wonder how many other managers had thought about the need to provide a bit of just-in-time motivation to get their teams up and running at full strength quickly after a prolonged break.

-The New Year is a great opportunity to re-energise employees and help them focus on what’s important.
+The New Year is a great opportunity to re-energise employees, help them focus on what’s important and boost potentially flagging levels of employee engagement.
 It’s a good time to remind people about their objectives and create some clarity around priorities, while at same time reassuring them of your support and appreciation for their efforts.

 Now just a simple email is a good start.
 But technology can help managers build on the message and create a dialogue with their teams.
 A well-timed Tweet can serve to spur people into action.
-A blog post can be the catalyst that gets people talking about an important issue or challenge.
-An impromptu discussion on an internal chat forum can lead to new ideas and improved team spirit.
+A good blog post can be the catalyst that gets people talking about an important issue or challenge.
+An impromptu discussion on an internal chat forum can lead to new ideas, better employee engagement and improved team spirit.

 The power of social media is that when used in this way, it gives employees a voice.
 It helps them feel involved, reinforces the fact that their views are valued and they have an important contribution to make.
 It’s a way of creating conversation and encouraging collaboration rather than simply conveying information.